wcfrobert/wcfrobert.github.io/_posts/2022-11-22-baseplate.md

 <u>Recommended Thickness - t</u>

-For columns with minimal moment demand, calculate bearing stress $$\sigma = P/A$$ and determine base plate extension which I will assume you've taken as alpha ($$l=\alpha$$).
-The approximate required thickness can be calculated using a simple cantilever beam model with uniform load.
-Note the extension (l) is amplified a bit.
-The reason will become clear in the next section.
+Required thickness can be approximated using a simple cantilever beam model with uniform load + some fudge factors for conservatism.

+For columns with minimal moment demand:

 $$\sigma = P_u/A$$